 As a DIII institution, we do not offer athletic scholarships, nor do we utilize the national letter of intent program.
-However, all of our sports are very competitive, and spots on the rosters are not taken for granted.
+However, all of our sports are very competitive, and roster spots must be offered and earned.
 Have a thorough and complete conversation with your head coach about where he or she sees you on the team.
 There may be an expectation of some level of tryout.
 All roster spots are evaluated annually based on criteria such as academic and athletic performance, team commitment, and social responsibility.
 If you have any questions about where you stand or what the expectations will be, please direct them to your head coach.

 All potential student-athletes must meet NCAA eligibility, complete mandatory athletic training and NCAA forms, and register for the PHYD 400-level course corresponding to their sport.
-Please contact the head coach directly if you have not received instructions to complete paperwork.
-All forms are digital and must be completed by August 1 for the fall semester and Jan.
-1 for the spring semester.
+Please contact the head coach directly if you have not received instructions to complete the paperwork.

 Campus Recreation and Sport Clubs